|

 Jimmy breathed a sigh of relief.

-"And, that leaves you three hundred and thirty £pounds, as a reserve."
+"And, that leaves you three hundred and forty £pounds, as a reserve."

 "Yes dad.
 Plus, whatever I earn from now until Christmas."